Stephen-Seo/swaybar_info/README.md

     # put the "release" build somewhere to be used by swaybar
     cp ./target/release/swaybar_info ~/.config/sway/

+    # Alternatively, get it from crates.io/
+    cargo install swaybar_info
+    # The `swaybar_info` binary should be placed in $HOME/.cargo/bin/

 Put the following in your `~/.config/sway/config`:

     bar {